About PayPal Money Pools

 You have to be careful with simple platforms like this because you may assume that PayPal Money Pools does things that it doesn’t or provide services that it doesn’t.
 With all the crowdfunding websites and savings sites floating around the internet and app stores, you could easily confuse what Money Pools does with a crowdfunding site like GoFundMe.

-Then, we’ll compare it to Tanda and GoFundMe.
+Then, we’ll compare it to GoFundMe.
 After our comparison, we’ll wrap up the review with our thoughts on the pros and cons of using this savings tool and we’ll give you our thoughts on who we think it’s good for.

 How to Set Up Your Money Pool

 You have to be a PayPal customer in order to set up a Money Pool and you have to have a personal account (U.S. customers), or, according to PayPal, a premium account if you live in certain countries.

 Business customers cannot do Money Pools via their business account.